House investigating voter irregularities in Kansas, Texas

 The spokeswoman for Kansas Secretary of State Scott Schwab said in an email they have acknowledged receipt of the request and “will respond accordingly.”

+Jeff Mateer, first assistant attorney general in Texas, said in an emailed statement that they are reviewing the letter and “look forward to providing the committee with information that demonstrates our compliance with the law while ensuring free and fair elections.”

-Spokespeople for Ford County Clerk Debbie Cox in Kansas, Texas Attorney General Ken Paxton and Secretary of State David Whitley did not immediately return messages seeking comment Thursday.
+Spokespeople for Ford County Clerk Debbie Cox in Kansas and Secretary of State David Whitley in Texas did not immediately return messages seeking comment Thursday.

 For about two decades, the only polling site for Dodge City’s 13,000 registered voters was the Civic Center in a mostly white part of town.
 Cox decided to move the site to the county Expo Center located outside of town and more than a mile from the nearest bus stop the month before the midterms.
 County officials have said the move was prompted by a planned construction project at the Civic Center, although work had not started by the time of the November election.